 You can set up your own boutique or closet and take pictures.
 It’s a lot like having your own consignment store.
 There are also Poshmark parties that give you a chance to highlight your wares.
 Being social can help you get higher visibility.

 Poshmark keeps $2.95 of each sale of $15 or less and 20% of larger sales, but you could still come out ahead.
-I recently cleaned out my son’s closet, and I was surprised to see how well some of his well-preserved clothes did.
-Even after accounting for the fees, I netted a cool $148.
+If you clean out your child’s closet, for example, you might be surprised to see how well-preserved clothes can fetch significant earnings.

 Don’t limit yourself to clothes.
 Clear out the clutter and use Depop to sell items that are unique and of interest to someone else.
 It’s true that one person’s trash is another’s treasure.